OnTitansShoulder/ontitansshoulder.github.io/docs/Foundamental/Data_Structures_and_Algos.md

 In Java you can use `PriorityQueue` or `TreeSet`.

+Signs for using Heap:

+- Find the min or max from a given list of elements
+- Find the kth largest/smallest
+- When desires O(log(n)) for each operation

+Signs for not using Heap:

+- Find the closest value to some value (balanced BST)
+- Find the min/max from a given range (Segment Tree)
+- Use O(n) to find kth largest (Quick Select)

 ## Stack

 **Stack** is a **first-in-last-out** data structure, good for hold state (**temporarily**) then process more recent elements.

 Use Stack also to turn recursive logic into iterative, mostly in **DFS**, where the call stack can be large for recursion, i.e. processing parenthesis errors.
 Use it also to solve cases when it is necessary to (**partially**) revert the order of some data sets.

+Stack is also useful for binary tree in-order traversal, as well as BST in-order traversal to find kth largest element.

 ### Monotonous Stack